 Our mission with German Advanced Composites is to provide only the best products for high quality composite applications to the American market.
 The GDH 200 has been put to the test for daily use in rough shop conditions and proven its quality to composite experts and Todays leading composites manufacturers.
 The ability to detect changes in pressure precisely and instantly does not only save time and money during process setup, but also provide an excellent performance indicator for the quality of the vacuum infusion process and the produced products.

-GDH 200-14 Digital Absolute Pressure Gauge for Vacuum Infusion
+Digital Vacuum Absolute Pressure Gauge for Vacuum Resin Infusion – GDH 200

 Benefits of GDH 200-14

 - Performance Indicator – The only way to measure the pressure value in which a high quality infusion process takes place

 - Indicates without delay and with a resolution of 1 mbar(0.02953 inHG) if a leak has been found thus it saves time with the setup of a perfect vacuum infusion process

 - Enables a performance check of the vacuum pump